Aquafina-water-bottle/jp-mining-note/wiki/Setup.md

 #### AnkiConnect
 [(Link)](https://ankiweb.net/shared/info/2055492159)
 Required for Yomichan and most other Anki-related automated tasks to work.
-I use the default config that comes with the plugin.
+I use the default config that comes with the add-on.

 <br>

 #### CSS Injector
 [(Link)](https://ankiweb.net/shared/info/181103283)
-This plugin is not strictly necessary.
+This add-on is not strictly necessary.
 However, if you don't use this, the fields within the Anki field editor won't have certain stylizations that makes the field actually interpretable, so I *strongly* recommend using this.